jan-domalaon/triggernometry-2.0/README.md

 ---
 Originally a game made in high school using Haxeflixel.
 Remade in Godot 4.

-It is a local multiplayer platformer shooter.
+Triggernometry is a local multiplayer platformer shooter.
 Just a small fun project :)